Oxoscript turns into NanoPy - more infos

 Returns the current temperature as a float in °C. The temperature is measured with the SHTC3 sensor with an accuracy of ±0.2 °C.

-Since temperature sensors in general can have a significant offset, its recommended to calibrate the offset via the settings menu on the Oxocard-Science.
+As temperature sensors can generally have a significant offset, it is recommended to calibrate the offset via the settings menu on the Oxocard-Science.

 Example: